Pool Flocculant vs Clarifier: What’s the Difference?

 They Look the Same

-Whether you buy a clarifier or flocculant, it’s usually going to come as a small bottle of liquid that can be poured directly into your pool.
+Whether you buy a clarifier or flocculant, it usually comes as a small bottle of liquid that can be poured directly into your pool.

-They can also be found in granular or powdered versions that are first dissolved in a bucket before adding to the pool, but these aren’t as practical and ultimately not nearly as common.
+They can also be found in granular or powdered versions that are first dissolved in a bucket before adding to the pool, but these are less practical and not nearly as common.

 Either way, the substances themselves are often indistinguishable from one another, usually in the form of clear liquids (though some manufacturers choose to color their clarifiers and flocculants).